memiljamel/project-elibrary-.net-core-minimal-api/README.md

 After completing the installation steps and the server is running, open your browser and navigate to [http://localhost:5279](http://localhost:5279).

+Use the following credentials to access the application as an administrator:
+- **username:** administrator
+- **password:** password

+> **Note:** It is recommended to change the default credentials after the first login for security purposes.

 ## Features

 - **Authentication:** Provides login functionalities for administrators/staffs.